SHA152/starsandrights/memory-bank/progress.md

 4. **Flashcard Text Color**: Fixed an issue where the answer text in flashcards was white on a white background, making it difficult to read.
 Added specific styling for the answer text in the flashcard-back class to ensure proper contrast and readability.

+5. **Mobile Responsiveness Issue**: Fixed an issue where the navigation menu was not mobile-friendly and would get cut off on smaller screens.
+Implemented a hamburger menu that appears on smaller screens and allows users to access all navigation links through a slide-in menu.

+6. **Current Officials Section Issue**: Fixed an issue where the "Current Officials" category in the Study page was showing 0 questions.
+Updated the filtering logic to correctly identify and count questions about current government officials.

+7. **Page Transition Error**: Fixed an issue with the page transition implementation that was causing runtime errors when navigating between pages.
+The solution involved restructuring the PageTransition component to properly handle React Router's location changes and using CSSTransition with a nodeRef to avoid direct DOM manipulation.

 ## Evolution of Project Decisions

 ### Initial Decisions